JAlcocerT/JAlcocerT/content/blog/outro-jobs.md

 {{< cards >}}
   {{< card link="https://github.com/JAlcocerT/Job-Trends" title="Job-Trend Repo" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code.
 Using BS4 to get Data about the Job Market and push it to sqlite3" >}}
+  {{< card link="https://github.com/JAlcocerT/Job-Trends" title="Job-Trend Repo" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code.
+Using BS4 to get Data about the Job Market and push it to sqlite3" >}}
 {{< /cards >}}

 For more ideas, check also: